 And here’s the kicker: it’s free to sign up and you get your first 2,000 email subscribers and 12,000 emails per month for free.

-In terms of email marketing, Mailchimp has an incredibly low barrier to entry.
+In terms of email marketing, MailChimp has an incredibly low barrier to entry.
 If you want simplicity married to functionality, Mailchimp is your golden ticket.
+If you’re interested in more advanced marketing automation and CRM functionality, there are more feature-rich solutions.
+But, if MailChimp’s refined feature set checks all the boxes for you, why use anything else?

-Good looks and ease-of-use are two critical important factors in getting people to subscribe to your email list.
-The sign-up form you put on your WordPress site needs to be easy on the eyes and easy on the brain.
+Good looks and ease-of-use are two critically important factors in getting people to subscribe to your email list.
+The sign-up form (a.k.a. subscription form) you put on your WordPress site needs to be easy on the eyes and easy on the brain.
 The more difficult or confusing it is to sign up, the less likely people will end up on your list.
+As a general rule of thumb, the more fields you require, the fewer email subscribers you will get.
+Generally, first name and email address are all you need.

 Fortunately, MailChimp and WordPress are very friendly.
 They’re practically best friends.

-With this plugin, you can easily create and seamlessly embed customized signup forms anywhere on your WordPress site.
-It has nearly a perfect rating (95%,) and more than 200,000 sites are using it.
+With the MailChimp for WP plugin, you can easily create and seamlessly embed customized signup forms anywhere on your WordPress site.
+It has nearly a perfect rating (4.8 out of 5 stars) and more than 1 million sites are using it.

 First, go to the WordPress plugin directory and download the plugin to your computer.
 After you unpack it, upload it to your plugins folder within WordPress.
 Alternatively, you can install it directly from the WordPress backend and activate it.

-Next, you’ll need to connect your MailChimp account with the plugin.
+Next, you’ll need to connect your MailChimp account to the plugin.
 To do this, you’ll need to get your API key from MailChimp and paste it within the plugin.

 To find your API key, log into your MailChimp account, visit Account > Extras > API keys.
 On the API keys page, scroll down and click on the “Create A Key” option.
 In the API key column, you will see a box with a bunch of numbers and letters in it — copy what’s in that box.